Module 11, Part 2: Error Handling with Exceptions#

 it must be possible to change the serial code of an existing object of the class

-;serial codes must always be valid, i.e. they cannot be
+Device;serial codes must always be valid, i.e. they cannot be

-must be 4 lowercase letters, andYYYY
+nulland must have the formXXXX-YYYY— whereXXXXmust be 4 lowercase letters, andYYYYmust be 4 digits.

-To satisfy this requirement, we could revise the class Device
+To satisfy this requirement, we could revise the class Device as follows.

 We implement a serial code validity check, by writing an auxiliary static method